Our three annual fundraiser German/Austrian culture Fests—Maifest, Sommerfest, and Kinderfest—are open to guests and are not to be missed.

 Under 18: No charge, no ticket required

 - You do not need to print a receipt.
-Check in at admissions when you arrive.
+Check in with an ID at admissions when you arrive.
 If you bought tickets for a group, tickets will be held under the name of the purchaser.

 - Admission price covers admission only to the Festival.
 Food, drink, and merchandise require separate purchases.

-- We do not accept credit cards, debit cards, or checks at the Tourist Club on the day of the event.
+- We do not accept credit cards, debit cards, electronic transfers, or checks at the Tourist Club on the day of the event.
 There is no ATM on the premises.

 - The Festival goes on, rain or shine!

-- Please read the Guest Rules before your visit
+- Please read the entire Guest Rules before your visit.

 Parking is extremely limited.
 There is simply not enough parking space on the mountain to accommodate festival guests.
 Some attendees who have parked along Panoramic Highway have received citations.
 Please use alternative ways of getting to the club whenever possible: hike in, take the bus, or carpool.
 See Directions for details.